Mark Sturkenboom (Driebergen, 1983)

 Sturkenboom was formerly a welder before graduating with honors in 2012 at Artez,

 Institute for the Arts in Arnhem.
-The core of his work is design,

 a word that can mean a great deal of different things depending on the time,